Building your GOTV List

 Removing Knock Up Data

 For repeated knock ups during the day, you need to remove those who have told you they have voted or aren’t going to.
-If you are using the standard reports and scripts this will be stored in the ‘2024 GOTV: Voted Yet May?’
-Question.
+This will be stored in the ‘2025: GOTV: Voted Yet ByElection’ question.
 Click on the ‘Remove People’ button on the My List Screen.
-Expand the ‘Questions’ section and choose ‘2024 GOTV: Voted Yet May?’.
+Expand the ‘Questions’ section and choose ‘2025: GOTV: Voted Yet ByElection’.
 Select ‘Yes’, ‘Not Voting’, ‘Don’t Knock’ and ‘PV Not Received’.
 Add a date range if you have used this question on a previous polling day.

 WARNING!
 Please do not run more complex searches on polling day.
 It slows down the system for YOU and other users.
 If you ignore this, we may restrict your access without notice to improve system performance